Durvesh7k/ByteConnect/README.md

 - **Email Notifications**: When a user follows a room, they will receive email notifications for new messages.
 - **User Authentication**: Implement user sign-up and login functionality to personalize experience and manage followed rooms.
 - **File Sharing**: Option to upload files or images in the chat.
-- **Admin Dashboard**: An admin interface to manage rooms and monitor activity.

 ## Contributing